libregraph/grapi/README.md

 ## Profiling

-Grapi can generate pstats profiles using Python's native cProfile module by setting an environment variable named 'PROFILE_DIR' to a writeable directory.
+Grapi can generate pstats profiles using the [Yappi](https://pypi.org/project/yappi/) Python module.

+By setting the environment variable named 'PROFILE_DIR' to a writeable directory, Grapi collects profile information, and generates writes them as pstat files (named after the corresponding process) when Grapi is stopped.

+To view such profile files, use pstats by running `python3 -m pstats rest0.prof` or similar.

-It generates a cProfile file named after the route and overwrites it every time a request is done.
-The profile file can be converted to a QCachegrind file with pyprof2calltree.
-Viewing profiling data in for example Qcachegrind can be done by installing `pyprof2calltree` and running `pyprof2calltree -i _api_gc_v1_me_calendars_{folderid}_{calendarView}.prof -k`.
+Profile files can be converted to a QCachegrind file with [pyprof2calltree](https://pypi.org/project/pyprof2calltree/).
+Visualizing profiling can be done by installing `pyprof2calltree` and running `pyprof2calltree -i rest0.prof -k`.

 ```
 PROFILE_DIR=/path/to/profiledir/ make start-mfr